Kyung Kang, Director

-Kyung is the director at Children’s House, and she has worked here for over 15 years.
+Kyung is the director at Children’s House, and she has worked here for over 20 years.
 She moved to Columbia with her husband, who earned his doctorate in Economics from the University of Missouri.
 She began her teaching career in Seoul, Korea where she received a Bachelor’s degree in Early Childhood Education.
-Kyung received her Montessori Certification in 2000 and was honored with Columbia Home and Lifestyle magazine’s Teaching Award in 2008.
+She also earned a Master’s degree in Family Counseling.
+Kyung received her AMS Montessori Certification in 2000 and was honored with Columbia Home and Lifestyle Magazine’s Teaching Award in 2008.

 In an unexpected way, Kyung was able to blend the two styles like she’d envisioned.
 However, instead of bringing the American teaching style to Korea, she brought some of the Korean traditions to Children’s House.
 About her experiences in education, Kyung says,

 “Working with children is my life’s mission and passion.
 Being a mother and Montessori teacher has given me special insight into my role as director of Children’s House.
-I want for the children here at Children’s House the same things that I want for my own children: to reach their full potential and succeed.”
+I hope to support families by contributing to the overall development of children.
+The things I want for the children here at Children’s House are the same things that I want for my own children: to reach their full potential and succeed.”

-Sarah is relatively new to the Children’s House Staff, but has been teaching for twenty years with preschool, elementary and middle school students.
-She teaches our Kindergarten class.
-Growing up in northeast Missouri, she came “south” to attend the University of Missouri- Columbia where she earned her bachelor’s in education degree and later her master’s in education degree from William Woods University.
+Sarah Bode is returning to Children’s House for the fifth year as the kindergarten teacher but has been teaching for more than twenty years with preschool, elementary, and middle school students.
+Growing up in northeast Missouri, she came “south” to attend the University of Missouri- Columbia where she earned her Bachelor of Science in Education and later her Master of Science in Education from William Woods University.
 She fell in love with Columbia and has been blessed to spend her professional years here.
-Sarah’s favorite thing to do is hang out with family and friends.
+Sarah’s favorite things to do is hang out with family and friends.
 She also enjoys spoiling her nieces and nephews, cheering on the Mizzou Tigers and reading.